snoozesoftware/snoozecommon/README.md

 ## Copyright

-Snooze is copyrighted by [INRIA](http://www.inria.fr/en) and released under the GPL v2 license (see LICENSE.txt for details).
-It is registered at the APP (Agence de Protection des Programmes) under the number IDDN.FR.001.100033.000.S.P.2012.000.10000
+Snooze is copyrighted by [INRIA](http://www.inria.fr/en) and released under the GPL v2 license (see LICENSE.txt).
+It is registered at the [APP (Agence de Protection des Programmes)](http://www.app.asso.fr/) under the number IDDN.FR.001.100033.000.S.P.2012.000.10000.